SloPal: A 60-Million-Word Slovak Parliamentary Corpus with Aligned Speech and Fine-Tuned ASR Models: Dataset

 The first step in effectively parsing DOCX files was to convert them into a format that is easier to process.
 For this purpose, we used Apache Tika (specifically the Tika Server) \cite{apache_tika_wiki} which enabled conversion to XHTML.
 This transformation allowed us to perform HTML-like parsing, as long as XHTML-specific features were disregarded.
 As a result of the conversion, some formatting elements were preserved as tags, most notably bold text enclosed in \texttt{<b></b>} tags.

-To filter out all non-verbatim content, we needed to segment the transcript based on speaker annotations.
-However, due to inconsistencies caused by human error (missing commas, inconsistent formatting of names) or edge cases like three-part names, we were unable to rely on a simple split based on commas or regular expressions.
-Therefore, we adopted a heuristic-based approach using the following conditions:
+To filter out all non-verbatim content, we needed to segment the transcripts based on speaker annotations.
+However, due to inconsistencies introduced during manual transcription (e.g., missing commas, inconsistent formatting of names) and edge cases such as multi-part names, simple rule-based splitting using punctuation or regular expressions proved unreliable.
+We therefore adopted a heuristic-based approach for identifying speaker annotations using the following conditions:

 \begin{enumerate} \item The text was \textbf{bold}. \item It contained \textbf{at least one and no more than three names}. \item It \textbf{did not exceed 15 words}. \end{enumerate}